-Malnutrition remains a major concern in India despite the country's impressive economic growth.
-India has one of the worst levels of low birth weight, underweight and wasting among children in BRIC and SAARC1 countries (IAMR, 2011).
+Malnutrition remains a major concern in India despite the country's impressive recent record of economic growth.
+India has one of the worst levels of low birth weight, underweight and wasting among children in BRIC and SAARC countries (IAMR, 2011).
 While 43% (38%) of children under age five are moderately underweight (stunted) in India, the corresponding figures are 6% (11%) in China, 23% (14%) in Sri Lanka, 31% (37%) in Pakistan, 39% (43%) in Nepal and 41% (36%) in Bangladesh in 2000-7 (ibid., 2011).
+India therefore certainly epitomises what has been called as the "Asian Enigma" (Smith et al., 2003, p 2).

 However, this is not to deny the gradual decline in the rates of moderately underweight and stunted children in India experienced over the past three decades (Deaton and Drèze, 2009).
-A recent study employing the first two rounds of National Family Health Survey (NFHS) data dated 1992-93 and 1998-99, documents that notwithstanding the rise in ruralurban disparity favouring urban children and in gender disparity favouring girls, there was an improvement in overall nutritional status of children under three during the 1990s (Tarozzi & Mahajan, 2007).
-Another piece of research based on the survey conducted in 2010-11 covering 112 rural districts of nine relatively poor states, reports that (i) the prevalence of underweight children declined from 53 % in 2004 to 42 % in 2010-11 with an average annual rate of reduction of 2.9%; (ii) the nutritional advantage of girls over boys aged 0-3 years is reversed in the 3-5 age category (in both height-for-age and weight-for-age); and (iii) underweight children are more prevalent among mothers with low levels of education (Naandi Foundation, 2011).
+Research employing the first two rounds of National Family Health Survey data dated 1992-93 and 1998-99, documents that notwithstanding the rise in rural-urban disparity favouring urban children and gender disparity favouring girls, there was an improvement in overall nutritional status of children under three during the 1990s (Tarozzi & Mahajan, 2007).
+Another study based on the survey conducted in 2010-11 covering 112 rural districts of nine relatively poor states, reports that (i) the prevalence of underweight children declined from 53 % in 2004 to 42 % in 2010-11 with an average annual rate of reduction of 2.9%; (ii) the nutritional advantage of girls over boys aged 0-3 years is reversed in the 3-5 age category (in both height-for-age and weight-for-age); and (iii) underweight children are more prevalent among mothers with low levels of education (Naandi Foundation, 2011).

-In spite of the positive trends in the reduction of malnutrition levels, the rates are high enough to cause concern, especially since they persist amidst a phase of impressive economic growth.
-The high levels of child malnutrition potentially impact country's prospects for continued economic growth as child malnutrition in early years may result in malnutrition, lower cognitive skills and lower productivity in adult years.
+Despite the reduction of malnutrition levels, the rates are high enough to cause concern, especially since they persist amidst a phase of impressive economic growth.
+The high levels of child malnutrition potentially impact a prospect for continued economic growth as child malnutrition in early years may result in malnutrition, lower cognitive skills and lower productivity in adult years.
 Additionally, high rates of prevalence of nutritional deprivation is a humanitarian concern requiring policy-makers and international communities to refocus their policy priorities on direct and indirect interventions to reduce children's malnutrition.

-The extant literature on determinants of child health and malnutrition in developing countries in general and in India in particular highlights the significance of economic, social, cultural, and/or infrastructural factors impacting at multiple levels, such as individual, household and community (Ackerson & Subramanian, 2008; Allendorf, 2007; Kandpal & McNamara, 2009; Kravdal, 2004; Smith et al., 2003).
-Recent empirical studies on child malnutrition in India tend to focus on one of the following three factors as determinants of children's nutritional or health status: (i) mothers' education, empowerment, and/or relative bargaining power vis-a-vis fathers' (e.g. Ackerson & Subramanian, 2008; Gaiha & Kulkarni 2005; Kandpal & McNamara, 2009), to which the present study has a close link, (ii) social capital at community levels (e.g. Borooah, 2005; Kravdal 2004); and (iii) policy interventions such as the Integrated Child Development Services (ICDS) (e.g. Das Gupta et al., 2005).
-Though the results are context specific, mother's characteristics have consistently emerged as significant when examining child malnutrition status (Gaiha & Kulkarni 2005; Kravdal 2004; Luke & Xu 2011; Shroff et al., 2009).
+The extant literature on determinants of child health and malnutrition in developing countries in general and in India in particular highlights the significance of economic, social, cultural, and/or infrastructural factors impacting at multiple levels, such as individual, household and community (Ackerson & Subramanian, 2008; Allendorf, 2007; Kandpal & McNamara, 2009; Kravdal, 2004; Smith & Haddad, 2002; Smith et al., 2003).
+Recent empirical studies on child malnutrition in India tend to focus on one of the following three factors as determinants of children's nutritional or health status: (i) mothers' education, health, presence of domestic violence (Ackerson & Subramanian, 2008; Gaiha & Kulkarni 2005; Kandpal & McNamara, 2009), to which the present study has a close link, (ii) social capital at community levels (Borooah, 2005; Kravdal 2004); and (iii) policy interventions such as the Integrated Child Development Services (ICDS) (Das Gupta et al., 2005).
+Although the results are context specific, mother's characteristics have consistently emerged as significant when examining child malnutrition status (Duflo 2012; Eklund et al., 2007; Gaiha & Kulkarni 2005; Imai & Eklund, 2008; Kravdal 2004; Luke & Xu 2011; Shroff et al., 2009).